Matt-Esch/virtual-dom/README.md

 ## Documentation

-You can find the documentation for the seperate components in their READMEs
+You can find the documentation for the separate components in their READMEs

  - For `create-element.js` see the [vdom README](vdom/README.md)